About The Airport

 FAO, did you know?

-• In 2022, its name was changed to Gago Coutinho, in honor of the navigator for completed the first aerial crossing of the South Atlantic Ocean from March to June 1922.
+- In 2022, its name was changed to Gago Coutinho, in honor of the navigator who completed the first aerial crossing of the South Atlantic Ocean from March to June 1922.

-• According to our passenger survey, 93% of the inbound passengers traveling to FAO were staying in the Algarve region.
+- According to our passenger survey, 89% of the inbound passengers travelling to FAO were staying in the Algarve region.
 This shows real interest in the Algarve product.